General Library Support

 The Archives Research Room is available to view archival collections, Special Collections books, and theses and dissertations by appointment only during the fall 2021 semester.
 Appointments are available between 10:00 a.m. – 3:30 p.m. on weekdays.

 Many services in University Archives and Special Collections (UASC) are still offered remotely.

 UASC’s finding aids and digital collections are available online through Open Archives

 Since the Healey Library building is closed, Healey Library staff have introduced modified operations to allow for access to physical library materials.
 For course reserves, library staff offer scanning services for textbooks and other materials previously on physical reserve in the library.

 What does this mean for faculty?

-Faculty are strongly encouraged to scan course reading materials themselves as needed to upload to their course Blackboard pages, or find substitutes for books and materials on reserve.
+Faculty may use the library requests form to request scanning of physical library reserves materials.
+Alternately, faculty may scan course reading materials themselves as needed to upload to their course Blackboard pages, or find substitutes for books and materials on reserve.
 See the bullet points below for options.

 What about copyright?

-With the strong support of higher education copyright specialists who note that “Fair Use is made for just these kinds of contingencies,” Healey Library encourages faculty to prioritize the needs of their students over copyright concerns when providing access to course reading material during this time of educational disruption.
+With the strong support of higher education copyright specialists who note that “Fair Use is made for just these kinds of contingencies,” Healey Library encourages faculty to prioritize the needs of their students when providing access to course reading material during this time of educational disruption.

 How do I scan materials for my students?